Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Problem Formulation and Background

 That is, the estimator selected via CV is equivalent in terms of risk to the CV scheme's oracle estimator chosen from among all candidates.

 When Equation~\eqref{intermediate-ratio} holds, a further step may be taken by relating the performance of the cross-validated selector to that of the full-dataset oracle selector, $\tilde{k}_n$:

-When the cross-validated selection procedure's full-dataset conditional risk difference converges in probability to that of the full-dataset oracle's, we say that its chosen estimator is \textit{asymptotically optimal}.
+When the cross-validated selection procedure's full-dataset conditional risk difference converges in probability to that of the full-dataset oracle's, the chosen estimator is \textit{asymptotically optimal}.
 In other words, the data-adaptively selected estimator performs asymptotically as well, with respect to the chosen loss, as the candidate that would be picked from the collection of estimators if the true data-generating distribution were known.

-Next, we focus on identifying a loss function with which to perform this procedure in the covariance estimation setting, and on determining the conditions under which such a procedure generates optimal results.